 Don’t send followers to linktree when you could funnel them directly to a link-page on your own domain.
 Don’t invite people to patreon.com/you when you could set up a redirect from you.com/patreon.

-Similarly, never reference an external domain in your captions, stories, or profile.
+Similarly, never link an external domain (etsy, amazon, society6, etc) in your captions, stories, or profile.
 Instead, set up custom links.
-Website hosting with my host, SiteGround, makes all of this easy.

 21. Always crosspost.

 Make sure you are on all the major social networks and interlink them.
 As soon as possible, register your Instagram account’s username on the top 10 social networks.
 Be sure to register on popular sites that you personally don’t ever use- this ensures that if people cross-post your art on that platform, there is an account there that they can tag.
 Use Instagram’s options to cross-post- even if you hate Tumblr or don’t have a clue about twitter- creating an audience on that platform is as easy as keeping that box checked.

 Find other accounts in your genre and study what they are doing.
 Without copying, model your account on your practices after these thriving accounts.